What is ESOP and how does it work?

 We will examine the benefits of an Employee Ownership Plan (ESOP) from two points of view:

 - ESOP company benefits

-The ESOP benefits employees since company contributions are provided on a yearly basis to the Employee Stock Ownership Plan (both cash and stock).
+The ESOP benefits employees since company contributions are provided on a yearly basis to the scheme in both cash and company stock.

-These benefits are allocated to the accounts of participating employees in the trust created as part of the Employee Stock Ownership Plan.
-The accumulated balance in a participant’s account is distributed to the participants following their retirement or other forms of employment termination.
+These benefits are allocated to the individual accounts of participating employees in the trust created as part of the ESOP.
+The accumulated balance in a participant’s account is then distributed to the participants following their retirement or end of employment.